1. Introduction

 You can delete an AWS integration only if it is not linked to any active engagement (or if the engagement’s end date has already passed).

-Delete the Integration in Hyver
+Delete the Integration in Cye Platform

-In Hyver, go to Settings > Integrations.
+In Cye Platform, go to Settings > Integrations.

 Select the AWS tile.